• Skip to primary navigation

 Diet Details

-This Chicken Bacon and Vegetable Soup is egg, nut and diary-free.
+This Chicken and Bacon Soup is egg, nut and diary-free.
 You can make it gluten-free by omitting the flour.

-Adapting My Chicken Bacon and Vegetable Soup For Your Family
+Adapting My Chicken and Bacon Soup For Your Family

 Keeping Picky Eaters Happy